 A virtual assistant […] is a software agent that can perform tasks or services for an individual. […] The capabilities and usage of virtual assistants are expanding rapidly, with new products entering the market and a strong emphasis on voice user interfaces.
 Apple and Google have large installed bases of users on smartphones.
 Microsoft has a large installed base of Windows-based personal computers, smartphones and smart speakers.
 Alexa has a large install base for smart speakers.Wikipedia

-We at Neohelden always use the terminology of the digital AI-assistant, emphasizing the capabilities of combining a virtual assistant for work with AI-systems, that can – over the mid- to long-term – semi-automate routine tasks and tedious parts of your work.
+We at Neohelden always use the terminology of the digital AI-assistant as Neo is designed to give users their own personal assistant to assist them in their daily work, emphasizing the capabilities of combining a virtual assistant for work with AI-systems, that can – over the mid- to long-term – semi-automate routine tasks and tedious parts of your work.